fabstock/notes-manager/README.md

  #  This is a Poor Man Pipeline.
- ##  A Slow ,No Optimize & Not for Safe Work
+ ##   Slow ,No Optimize & Not for Safe Work
  ### Pipeline for learning